 Struggling With Mental Health Issues After a Car Accident?
 You’re Not Alone

 Mental distress caused by a car or truck accident is not uncommon, and yet, admitting that we’re struggling emotionally can be a hard thing for many to do.
 If you’ve survived a crash, but the trauma still haunts you, you’re not alone.
-In this blog, we’ve outlined some next steps if you or someone you love is struggling with mental health after a crash.
+In this blog, our Mobile auto accident lawyers have outlined some next steps if you or someone you love is struggling with mental health after a crash.

 Mental Health Issues Are Common After Car Accidents